Gardasil 9 Vaccine

 Common Gardasil 9 side effects may include:

-pain, swelling, itching, bruising, bleeding, redness, or a hard lump where the shot was given;
+pain, swelling, redness, itching, bruising, bleeding, and a lump where the shot was given;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report vaccine side effects to the US Department of Health and Human Services at 1-800-822-7967.